 Research

-In the Shadow of Brothers: Unintended Impacts of a School Entry Policy on Migrant Girls (latest version)
+In the Shadow of Brothers: Sibling Spillovers and Educational Outcomes of Migrant Girls

-Presented at the EALE annual Conference 2024, IZA Summer School 2024, The 14th International Workshop of Education Economics (IWAEE) 2024, CESifo Labor Conference 2024, UCSD phd seminar in spring 2024, CESifo/CES Workshop on the Economics of Children 2023, 1st Workshop on Education Economics and Policy (WEEP) 2023, The 61st Annual ESPE Meeting 2023.
+Presented at SOLE/EALE/AASLE 6th World Labor Conference, the Economics Faculty Research Seminar at University of Innsbruck, EALE annual Conference 2024, IZA Summer School 2024, the 14th International Workshop of Education Economics (IWAEE) 2024, CESifo Labor Conference 2024, UCSD phd seminar in spring 2024, CESifo/CES Workshop on the Economics of Children 2023, 1st Workshop on Education Economics and Policy (WEEP) 2023, The 61st Annual ESPE Meeting 2023.

 Life After Divorce: Effects of Joint Custody on Parents and Children